-The Wind-Relieving pose, it does what it says on the tin.
-This pose is designed to alleviate bloating and gas, Practising this pose can help to increase blood circulation in the hip joints and as well as easing tension in the lower back.
+The Wind-Relieving pose does what it says on the tin.
+This pose is designed to alleviate bloating and gas.
+Practising this pose can help to increase blood circulation in the hip joints and as well as ease tension in the lower back.

-In terms of yoga helping with sleep, this pose can really help stretch and strengthen the back and abdominal muscles, to relieve discomfort and pain, and help you to fully relax into a good night's sleep.
+In terms of yoga helping with sleep, this pose can really help stretch and strengthen the back and abdominal muscles, relieve discomfort and pain and help you to fully relax into a good night’s sleep.

 9. Corpse Pose (Shavasana)

 Finally, the Corpse Pose is a perfect way to end a yoga session.
-It is a restorative pose which allows you to simply relax, and is great to pair with some guided meditation.
-Practising this pose helps the body to release stress, mild depression and tension you are holding on to, whilst reducing blood pressure and anxiety.
+It is a restorative pose that allows you to simply relax and is great to pair with some guided meditation.
+Practising this pose helps the body to release stress, mild depression and tension you are holding on to whilst reducing blood pressure and anxiety.

 Night-Time Yoga Workout Plan

-Practicing all of these poses in a workout can really help to improve your sleep, and as a result improve many other aspects of your daily life.
-We all know what a bad night's sleep can do to us, so make a start towards making sure you sleep as well as you can.
+Practising all of these poses in a workout can really help to improve your sleep and, as a result, improve many other aspects of your daily life.
+We all know what a bad night’s sleep can do to us, so make a start towards making sure you sleep as well as you can.

 |Hero Pose||60 Seconds||20 Seconds|

 |Upward Facing Dog||60 Seconds||20 Seconds|